microsoft/VoTT/README.md

 ## Collaborators

 VoTT was originally developed by the [Commercial Software Engineering (CSE) group at Microsoft](https://www.microsoft.com/developerblog/) in Israel.

+V2 is developed by the CSE group at Microsoft in Redmond, Washington.

 ## Contributing to VoTT